xuset/planktos/README.md

   </a>
 </p>

 Planktos enables websites to serve their static content over BitTorrent by turning users into seeders.
 That means that users viewing a website with Planktos are also serving the website to other users.
 This allows website owners to significantly reduce hosting costs for static content, scale in real-time without provisioning more web servers, and prevent user impact during an outage.
-Planktos works in vanilla Chrome and Firefox (no browser extensions needed), using [WebTorrent](https://webtorrent.io) for peer-to-peer file transfers and service workers to reroute network requests over BitTorrent.
+Planktos works in vanilla Chrome and Firefox (no browser extensions needed).

 Installing Planktos into a website is as simple as including the Planktos `install.js` script and using the Planktos command line interface to bundle the website's static files into a torrent.
 For typical use cases, Planktos is designed to work out of the box, and for more specialized use cases, Planktos has a very simple interface for customization.